Aiguille Rouge

 Aiguille Rouge is a mountain of Savoie, France.
 It lies in the Vanoise Massif and has an elevation of 3,227 metres above sea level.
 It is the highest point within the ski area of Les Arcs and is a fairly easy hike from the village below.
 It can also be accessed by a cable-car which almost reaches the summit area.
+In 2019 a footbridge was installed at the summit that offers a panoramic view of the valley.